mariam-elshakafi/MP3-RaspberryPi-Buildroot/README.md

 We need to update our device manager to be able to recognize WiFi and Bluetooth interfaces (You can use mdev, or eudev)
 ![dev](../assets/Menuconfig/System_Configuration/dev-management.png?raw=true)

-Also, since we didn't allow ssh empty password in sshd_config, we'll need to assign a password or root user
+Also, since we didn't allow ssh empty password in sshd_config, we'll need to assign a password for root user
 ![password](../assets/Menuconfig/System_Configuration/password.png?raw=true)

-Don't forget to add paths to overlay folder, and your post-build script **Note:** Don't remove the path for the original Raspberry Pi post-build script, instead just separate paths with a space :D
+Don't forget to add paths to overlay folder, and your post-build script

+**Note:** Don't remove the path for the original Raspberry Pi post-build script, instead just separate paths with a space :D
 ![postbuild](../assets/Menuconfig/System_Configuration/post-build.png?raw=true)